manassaloi/manassaloi.github.io/_posts/2021-11-14-hypocrite.markdown

 My blog is called Unfiltered Thoughts, though I have edited my blogposts countless times based on feedback from friends.
 Every time someone goes "Are you sure you are going to put that?", I rethink, and sometimes edit.
 So maybe this blog is like 60% unfiltered thoughts.

 I have tweeted multiple times in the past that I don't have many strong opinions in life.
 I don't identify as a liberal or as someone from the right.
-I have my own positions on a lot of issues, few well thought out, a few: what people might call slightly unhinged, and none on others.
+I have my own position on a lot of issues, few well thought out, a few: what people might call slightly unhinged, and none on others.

-I will tweet out one day that Naval's thoughts on happiness changed my life while shitposting about something he tweeted the next day.
+I will tweet out one day that Naval's thoughts on happiness changed my life while the next day I will shitpost about something he tweeted.
 The first does not make me a simp of Naval, the second does not make me a hater.
+Nor am I a Warikoo bot.

-I will talk about Adhaar's lack of security and all the leaks one year, the next year I will say it has greatly improved my life.
+I will talk about Adhaar's lack of security and all the leaks that has happened one year, a few years later I will say that it has greatly improved my life.
+It does not seem cnotradictory to me.

-Does this seem ideologically inconsitent?
-Yes.
-If you are looking for ideological consistency, my blog or Twitter is not the right place for you.

 I joke about people playing distribution games on Twitter but I also tweet out shitposts that I know will get a few laughs, and in turn, likes.
 Does that make me a hypocrite?
 Maybe.